 Business-Type Activities.
-Net position for business-type activities (sewer) increased by approximately \$552,000.
-Please see "Proprietary Fund" discussion in the following section for details.
+Net position for business-type activities (sewer and public works) increased by approximately \$2,541,000.
+Please see "Proprietary Funds" discussion in the following section for details.

 FINANCIAL ANALYSIS OF THE CITY'S FUNDS

 As noted earlier, the City uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.